Osteopetroses are a group of rare hereditary disorders that increase the density of bones and cause bones to grow abnormally.

 Symptoms and Diagnosis

 Although osteopetroses are different disorders, many of the same symptoms develop in most of them.
 Bone growth is usually impaired.
 Bones thicken and break easily.
 Formation of blood cells may be impaired because there is less bone marrow, leading to anemia, infection, or bleeding.
-Overgrowth of bone in the skull can compress nerves, causing facial paralysis or loss of vision or hearing, and can distort the face and teeth.
+Overgrowth of bone in the skull can cause pressure in the skull to increase; compress nerves, causing facial paralysis or loss of vision or hearing; and can distort the face and teeth.
+The bones in the fingers may be affected.

-Doctors usually base the diagnosis on symptoms and on x-rays that show very dense bone.
+Doctors usually base the diagnosis on symptoms and x-rays that show very dense or malformed bones.
 When the person has no symptoms, osteopetrosis is sometimes detected only by chance, after a doctor sees very dense bones on x-rays taken for an unrelated purpose.

 Prognosis and Treatment